-The environmental management plan of the CCZ was the first and the only REMP developed to date by ISA.66 The Council approved the plan at its 18th session in July 2012 and decided to implement it for the first three years,67 and the LTC reviewed the plan at its 22nd session68 and is continuing to update this review in 2018.
+The EMP of the CCZ was the first and the only REMP developed to date by ISA.66 The Council approved the plan at its 18th session in July 2012 and decided to implement it for the first three years,67 and the LTC reviewed the plan at its 22nd session68 and is continuing to update this review in 2018.

 Resolutions of the General Assembly of the United Nations69 invited ISA to consider the development and approval of REMPs in other regions, especially in the current exploration contract areas.

-During the 23rd session of ISA in August 2017, COMRA held a side event on "Balance the between Resources Exploitation and Environmental Protection", Dr. Feng Liu, the Secretary-COMRA, introduced General of recent activities in the cobalt-rich crusts contract area by COMRA, and proposed an initiative of co-developing a REMP for the region of CRC in the "Triangle Area" in the northwest Pacific Ocean.
+During the 23rd session of ISA in August 2017, COMRA held a side event on the "Balance between Resources Exploitation and Environmental Protection", Dr. Feng Liu, the Secretary-General of COMRA, introduced recent activities in the cobaltrich crusts contract area by COMRA, and proposed an initiative of co-developing a REMP for the region of CRC in the "Triangle Area" in the northwest Pacific Ocean.
 The Secretary-General of ISA and the Secretary-General of COMRA held preliminary discussions for the REMP and agreed to conduct further discussions in due course.70